Mainmark presents STRAAM at International Conference on Bridge Maintenance, Safety and Management in Melbourne

 Access to detailed vibration measurement data offers significant advantages over conventional types of inspection by identifying structural problems before they become visually apparent.
 It helps asset owners to make more informed decisions about maintenance.

 STRAAM is also economically efficient and can be preformed quickly with the baseline data recording completed in a day.
-Continous monitoring will then identify if the dynamic response is changing over time, particularly if there is nearby construction work underway, severe weather, seismic events or an increase traffic loading on the structure, which can have a serious impact on foundations.
+Continuous monitoring will then identify if the dynamic response is changing over time, particularly if there is nearby construction work underway, severe weather, seismic events or an increase traffic loading on the structure, which can have a serious impact on foundations.

 Conference attendees can join Max for a detailed presentation on STRAAM at the IABMAS 2018 conference during session 1B on Tuesday 10th July.